National Office & Staff

-Prior to assuming this position, Phillips was the executive director of the Women’s Intersport Network based in Kansas City (WIN for KC), a nonprofit dedicated to leadership development in girls and women through participation in athletics.
-During her 10-year tenure at WIN for KC, Phillips dramatically increased participation and funding, while achieving national recognition from leaders in women’s sports, including Robin Roberts, Julie Foudy and Billie Jean King.
-In addition, Phillips was a color analyst for ESPN, FOX Sports Midwest, Sooner Sports and Metro Sports television broadcasts of collegiate women’s basketball and volleyball games.
+Prior to assuming this position, Patti served for 11 years as the executive director of the Women’s Intersport Network based in Kansas City.
+WIN for KC, which is a nonprofit dedicated to leadership development in girls and women through participation in sports, saw unprecedented growth and success under her leadership, achieving national recognition from leaders in women’s sports, including Robin Roberts, Julie Foudy and Billie Jean King.
+Patti started the extremely successful Camp WIN, a week-long girls sport day camp that introduces girls to 12 different sports in a supportive, empowering environment.
+She also initiated the WIN for KC Triathlon, still the largest all women’s Tri in the region that sells-out annually with over 1,000 participants, many of them first-timers that experience life-changing empowerment.
+In addition, Patti was a color analyst for ESPN, FOX Sports Midwest, Sooner Sports and Metro Sports television broadcasts of collegiate women’s basketball and volleyball games.

 Follow Patti on Twitter: @PattiPhillips10

-Laura Lewis has 11 years of marketing communications experience including work in the collegiate athletics, nonprofit and agency sectors.
-Her areas of responsibility at NACWAA include branding, social and digital media, fundraising, corporate sponsorship and new revenue streams, as well as oversight of the NACWAA Career Center and nacwaa.org.
+Laura Lewis has 13 years of marketing communications experience, including work in the college athletics, nonprofit and agency sectors.
+Her areas of responsibility at NACWAA include branding, social and digital media, creative initiatives, fundraising and corporate sponsorship, as well as oversight of digital platforms and the NACWAA Career Center.

-Before joining NACWAA in March 2011, Lewis served as an Account Manager at Global Prairie, where she was responsible for managing client projects and campaigns in the consumer packaged goods, nonprofit, financial services and bioscience sectors.
+Before joining NACWAA in March 2011, Lewis was an account manager at Global Prairie, where she managed client projects and campaigns in the consumer packaged goods, nonprofit, financial services and bioscience sectors.
 While at Global Prairie, Lewis worked closely with NACWAA, assisting the organization through the launch of its new website and social media campaigns.

-Prior to her tenure at Global Prairie, Lewis was State Director of Communications and Marketing at the March of Dimes.
-She was responsible for securing media sponsorships and overseeing marketing campaigns and publicity efforts for fundraising and awareness events throughout Kansas and the Kansas City market.
-Lewis also served as Assistant Director of Media Relations at the University of Kansas, spending four years working with the nationally-ranked men’s basketball, women’s volleyball and softball programs.
+Prior to her tenure at Global Prairie, Lewis was state director of communications and marketing at the March of Dimes and responsible for marketing campaigns and publicity efforts for the organization throughout Kansas and the Kansas City market.
+Lewis also served as assistant director of media relations at the University of Kansas, spending four years working with the nationally-ranked men’s basketball, women’s volleyball and softball programs.

-As a collegian, Lewis interned with Ketchum in New York City and Walt Disney World in Lake Buena Vista, Fla., and graduated cum laude from Eastern Michigan University with a Bachelor’s degree in public relations.
-Upon graduation, she served for one year as Sports Information Assistant at the University of Houston.
-A native of Cleveland, Ohio, she resides in Eudora, Kan., with her husband, Danny Lewis, and son, Carter.
+As a collegian, Lewis interned with Ketchum in New York City and Walt Disney World in Lake Buena Vista, Fla., and graduated cum laude from Eastern Michigan University with a bachelor’s degree in public relations.
+Upon graduation, she served for one year as sports information assistant at the University of Houston.
+A native of Cleveland, Ohio, Lewis and her husband, Danny, have two children, Carter and Hadley.

-Originally from Lee’s Summit, MO, Broockerd has a bachelor of science in accounting and sports management from the University of Kansas, where she was a four-year member of the women’s rowing team.
+Broockerd is a member of NACDA and PCMA and serves on the Friends of Powell Gardens and WIN for KC board of directors in Kansas City.
+Originally from Lee’s Summit, Mo., Broockerd has a bachelor of science in accounting and sports management from the University of Kansas, where she was a four-year member of the women’s rowing team.

 Shannon Myers joined the NACWAA team on August 22, 2011.
-A seasoned communications professional with high-level athletic experience, Myers is responsible for membership recruitment and retention, as well as all regional and national educational programming.
+A seasoned communications professional with high-level athletic experience, Myers is responsible for membership recruitment and retention, as well as sponsorship identification and cultivation.